 You should know that you're not alone.

-- Seek medical help.
-If you or a loved one are seriously injured, wait for the ambulance to arrive and follow their instructions.
-Even if you think you weren’t really hurt, go see a doctor anyway soon after to get a checkup and make sure there were no internal injuries.
+Seek medical help.
+You may not feel any pain now, but go see a doctor anyway to make sure there's no internal injuries.
 Sometimes, adrenaline can mask pain or injuries until much later.

-- Gather evidence.
-If you're able to do so safely and without hurting yourself, gather information before leaving the accident scene—or ask someone else to it for you.
+Gather evidence.
+If you're able to do so safely and without hurting yourself, gather information before leaving the accident scene—or ask someone else to do it for you.
 Take pictures and video of everything using your phone or a camera, including the road, the vehicles involved, the surroundings and weather, etc. Write down the names and contact information of eyewitnesses.
-Record the name, contact info, and insurance company of the other driver.
-When you get home, write a detailed account of everything you can remember about the accident.
-Start saving any documents relating to the accident or your injury as this information may be used to calculate the value of your case later on.

-- Notify your insurance company.
+Notify your insurance company.
 Report your accident to your insurer as soon as possible after the crash.
-They will assign you a claims adjustor.
 Again, don't admit fault until you know the facts and don't accept an offer until you've had a chance to talk to an attorney.

-- Call an attorney.
+Call an attorney.
 There's no harm in discussing your case with a knowledgeable car accident lawyer at Tragos, Sartes & Tragos since we offer free consultations.
-Plus, we can help give you peace of mind by helping answer common questions like:

 Under Florida Law, all vehicle owners are legally required to carry Personal Injury Protection (PIP) insurance, which may cover up to 80% of the insured claimant's injuries and as much as 60% of their lost wages resulting from the accident, regardless of who was at fault.
 However, in serious accidents, PIP may not be sufficient to cover the full extent of damages and it may actually limit your ability to take legal action.